-• When all vehicle doors are closed and the key is removed from the ignition, the interior dome lamps (and the exterior mirror puddle lamps, if equipped) will illuminate.
+• When all vehicle doors are closed and the key is removed from the ignition, the interior lamps and the puddle lamps (if equipped) will illuminate.

-The lights will turn off if all the doors remain closed and
+The lamps will turn off if all the doors remain closed and

 - 25 seconds elapse, or - the key is inserted in the ignition.